 "Hmm.
 That you never lie?"

 "That you are kind?
 Sincere?
-That your feelings run deep?"
+Empathic?"

-"…I can wait long."
+"…I can wait patiently for a long time."